hafsaafzal6314/Exam-Score-Prediction-Using-Linear-Regression/README.md

 ## 📌 Project Overview

 This project predicts students' final exam scores (G3) using the **Linear Regression** machine learning algorithm.
-The project covers the complete machine learning workflow, including data cleaning, exploratory data analysis (EDA), preprocessing, model training, prediction, and evaluation.
+The project follows the complete machine learning workflow, including data cleaning, exploratory data analysis (EDA), preprocessing, model training, evaluation, and deployment using **Streamlit**.

 ---

 ## 🎯 Objective

-To build a machine learning model that predicts students' final exam scores based on academic, personal, and family-related factors.
+To build a machine learning model that predicts students' final exam scores based on academic, personal, and family-related factors, and deploy it as an interactive web application.

 ---